TinySpins/Contour42/README.md

 ### Usage
 ### Normal use
+Place the 'Contour42' project directory in you Matlab path, and open the `contour42.m` file in Matlab.

+When prompted by the GUI, select a main working directory containing the following subfolders (adhere strictly to the naming scheme):
+- workspaces
+- dicom

+Any produced .mat files containing cvi42 contours will be saved in an automatically created 'contours' directory in the main working directory.

 ### Only Python component (.xml parser)
 If needed, the Python component can be run as a standalone script to extract contours from one Circle cvi42 workspace.
 This will produce a .mat file for each slice in the workspace with a contour, in the designated output folder.
 The naming convention for these files are the Dicom UID of the respective slices/images, which can be found in the Dicom headers of the corresponding images/slices.